Improving

 Key design outcomes included:

-• - Improved visual clarity and brand perception: By intentionally reducing the number of illustrations and using them more purposefully, we created a cleaner, more modern interface that elevated the brand and made it feel more credible.
+• - Improved visual clarity and brand perception: By using fewer, more purposeful illustrations, we created a cleaner, modern interface that strengthened the brand and built credibility.

 • - A lighter, more accessible experience: We shifted away from a darker, heavier visual style – using brand colours to brighten the interface and improve readability.